 That’s because, unlike many other body parts, arms aren’t something that people view as natural: they’re something we consider the product of hard work and time under the iron.

-I believe anyone can have really great arms, even if they don’t really train correctly (as evidenced by the guy with big guns and tiny legs).
+And that, my friends, is good news–because unlike more genetically influenced body parts (calves, for instance), arms aren’t born, they’re made.
+I believe anyone can have a really great set of guns, even if they don’t really train correctly (as evidenced by the guy with big guns and tiny legs).

 However, if you DO train correctly and have a well proportioned body, a good set of arms can be the cherry on the sundae—and, thankfully, it’s really not hard to do.